 Creating a Lobby

-Creating a lobby is simple.
-You can specify a name, max players, and whether it’s private.
+To create a new lobby, specify a name, the max number of players, and whether it’s private.

 PlayFlowLobbyManagerV2.Instance.CreateLobby(